adeutscher/Adventure.Report/README.md

 }
 ```

+My adaptation of the HTTP server can be found here: [BasicHttpServer](https://github.com/adeutscher/BasicHttpServer)

 ##### Practical Application

 A series of endpoints are currently being leveraged to simplify debugging of Map servers.
 These debug endpoints are configurable so that they can be turned off entirely outside of a development environment.